British Indians: Academic performance

+Social issues

 Caste system

 A number of British Hindus still adhere to the caste system and still seek marriage with individuals who are of similar caste categories.
-There have been several incidents involving abuse of low caste British Hindus, known as Dalits, by higher caste individuals in schools and workplaces.
+There have been several incidents involving abuse of low caste British Hindus, known as Dalits, by higher caste individuals in schools and workplaces though no documented case has occurred in recent time.

+Inter-ethnic relationships

+Despite the permanence of the caste system, studies of inter-ethnic partnerships in the United Kingdom indicate that British Indians have the highest exogamy rates among South Asian groups.
+According to analyses of the 2011 Census by the Office for National Statistics, approximately 12% of British Indians were in inter-ethnic relationships (married or cohabiting), higher than Bangladeshis (7%), Pakistanis (9%) as well White British (4%).
+The "Indian and White British" pairing was the most common among the British Indians in an inter-ethnic relationship, amounting to some 40,000 individuals or 2% of all inter-ethnic relationships in 2011.

+According to data reproduced in the Marriage Foundation’s 2016 report on religion and family stability, approximately 90% of Indian women in couple relationships have partners who are also Indian.
+Among those married outside their ethnicity, White men account for around 7% of partners of Indian women, while unions with Pakistani or Bangladeshi men stand both at roughly 2% and those with Black men at around 1%.

 Female foeticide

 According to a study published by Oxford University 1500 girls are missing from birth records in England and Wales over a 15-year period from 1990 to 2005.
 The vast majority of the abortions are carried out in India reports suggest that abortions rejected on the NHS would force some British Indians to travel to India for the procedure.
 There have also been cases where British Indian doctors who would pass on details to their patients about clinics abroad which offer sex selective screening and abortion for women who have passed the 24-week abortion limit in the United Kingdom.

+In 2025, official statistics for England and Wales identified sex ratio imbalances at birth among children born to mothers of Indian ethnicity.
+Analysis of Office for National Statistics data indicates that during 2017–2021, children of Indian ethnicity born at third or higher birth order recorded a ratio of approximately 113 boys per 100 girls, compared with a national average of about 105 males per 100 females.
+More recent registration data for 2021–2025 show ratios of around 118 boys per 100 girls, indicating an increase over time and a further divergence from both the national average and the upper range typically expected from biological variation.
+A government report published in 2023 estimated that approximately 400 female births of Indian ethnicity may have been absent from the 2017–2021 data, based on standard demographic methods.
+The report noted that no other ethnic group showed a comparable statistically significant pattern.